-Planning for healthy ageing requires a multidisciplinary approach and the development of innovative retirement and aged-care models, health-care delivery, technologies, products, services, housing and financial supports which protect and promote the rights of older people and enable them to lead independent and fulfilling lives.
+Planning for healthy ageing requires a multidisciplinary approach to assessing incapacity, future planning, decision making and the development of innovative retirement and aged-care models, health-care delivery, technologies, products, services, housing and financial supports which protect and promote the rights of people as they age throughout the life course.

-Our researchers are building on existing national and international collaborations both within QUT and other universities and industry, as well as fostering new collaborations.
+Our research makes an impact on real world law, policy and practice by building on existing national and international collaborations with multiple stakeholders both within QUT and other universities, government, community organisations, and industry, as well as fostering new collaborations.
 We are particularly interested in the real world application of our research.

 The Planning for Healthy Ageing Research Program is a formal program of the Australian Centre for Health Law Research: